Untitled Collection design information

 While Duncan was encouraging of my progress on the typeface, I was close to deleting it altogether.
-As a bit of a joke, he tweeted a font ID request with an image of the lowercase a to see what his followers would say.¹ (Their guesses were quite revealing; of course, it’s an impossible task to identify an unreleased work in progress.)
+As a bit of a joke, he tweeted a font identification request with an image of the lowercase a to see what his followers would say.¹ Their guesses were quite revealing.
+Of course, it’s an impossible task to identify an unreleased work in progress.²

 There are better ways to design than putting a lot of effort into making something look special.
 Special is generally less useful than normal, and less rewarding in the long term.
 Special things demand attention for the wrong reasons, interrupting potentially good atmosphere with their awkward presence.